ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

+{\em \textbf{Implementation.}} Both the teacher and student encoders use a latent vector size of 20.
+The student encoder takes a historic sequence of 200 timesteps as input.
+The RL control policy is trained using PPO~\cite{ppo} (Section~\ref{sec:stage1}).

-{\em \textbf{Comparison.}} We compare the effectiveness of \armor with two prior techniques: (1) Robust Adversarial Reinforcement Learning (RARL)~\cite{rarl}, which formulates adversarial training as a minimax game between a protagonist (the control policy) and an adversary that injects disturbances (physical attacks), aiming to learn a policy that is robust to sensor perturbations.
-(2) Hybrid Recovery Policy (HRP)~\cite{recovery-rl}, which combines a neural network policy with a stabilizing PID controller, where the learned policy operates within a safe region defined by recovery zones and defers to the stabilizing controller outside of these regions to ensure safety.
+{\em \textbf{Comparison.}} We compare the effectiveness of \armor with two state-of-the-art approaches: (1) Robust Adversarial Reinforcement Learning (RARL)~\cite{rarl}, which formulates adversarial training as a minimax game between a protagonist and an adversary, aiming to learn a policy that is robust to sensor perturbations.
+(2) Hybrid Recovery Policy (HRP)~\cite{recovery-rl}, which uses an RL policy for control in unsafe zones and a stabilizing PID controller for safety outside unsafe zones.

-{\em \textbf{Baseline-RL.}} We implement a baseline-RL policy with the same architecture as \armor, except that it does not incorporate any encoder.
+{\em \textbf{Ablation Study.}} We implement a baseline-RL policy with the same architecture as \armor, except that it does not incorporate any encoder.
 This baseline directly processes high-dimensional physical state information as input to the PPO policy, without mapping it into a latent representation.
 The baseline serves as an ablation to evaluate the effectiveness of encoders in improving resilience against physical attacks.